Rapunzel syndrome: Epidemiology

 Rapunzel syndrome is extremely rare, with fewer than 64 cases reported since 1968.
 It is mainly seen in emotionally or mentally disturbed young or adolescent females.
 The first known case dates back to a 16-year-old boy in 1779; this was eventually published by Vaughan et al. in 1968.
 Of the cases reported, the typical age range affected from this syndrome is between 4 and 19 years of age.
 There is no specific region that is subject to developing this condition, however of the cases reported all of the women came from countries where women traditionally had long hair.
 Women are more subject to this disorder because women often have longer hair than men.
 There is only one reported male case of Rapunzel syndrome, but he was eating his sister's hair and not his own.

 Research

 Although this condition is extremely rare, researchers have mentioned that it is absolutely critical that prevention methods are taken after surgery.
-The most common reason for recurrence in patients is lack of follow-up care and incompletion of psychological treatment.
+The most common reason for recurrence in patients is lack of follow-up care and incomplete psychological treatment.